CircleCI Server v3.x Configuring a Proxy

 Installing behind a proxy

 The installation process is described in detail in the CircleCI Server v3.x Installation guide.
 Both proxy and non-proxy addresses should be supplied using the arguments described here.
-The installation command should be in the form:
+The installation command should be in the format:

 kubectl kots install circleci-server --http-proxy <my-http-proxy-uri> --https-proxy <my-https-proxy> --no-proxy <my-no-proxy-list>